section-engineering-education/engineering-education/content/articles/building-spotify-recommendation-engine/index.md

+---
+layout: engineering-education
+status: publish
+published: true
+url: /building-spotify-recommendation-engine/
+title:
+description: .
+author:
+date: 2021-06-10T00:00:00-18:00
+topics: []
+excerpt_separator: <!--more-->
+images:

+  -url: /engineering-education/building-spotify-recommendation-engine/hero.jpg
+   alt:  example image
+---

 Ever wondered how Spotify predicts the new playlist to a user based on the user's current playlist or youtube predicts the following video users might want to watch next.
 Is this magic?
 Indeed not; this happens because of machine learning-based recommendation systems.
-The recommendation system is a machine learning-based model that helps users discover new products or services based on user's past preferences.
+The recommendation system is a machine learning-based model that helps users discover new products or services based on users' past preferences.
 The recommender system has become an essential element in the digital world where users may confuse themselves due to an abundance of data.
 Thus, this feature can help users pick a product or service that perfectly fits their preference.

 **Table of Contents**
 - [Prerequisites](#prerequisites)